bterwijn/invocation_tree/README.md

 # Iteration and Recursion #

-Repetion can be implemented with recursion and iteration.
+Repetition can be implemented with recursion and iteration.
 Lets first look at computing the factorial of 4.

 ``` python
 import math